 Resonance: The emphasis/boost of frequencies around the cut-off point just before attenuation starts to occur.
-As resonance increases, it will reach a point where the filter will start to self oscillate, producing a signal even when there is no input.
+As resonance increases, it will reach a point where the filter will start to self oscillate, producing a signal even when there is s: Symbol for "second," a unit of time.